 - Members' Economic Participation—Members contribute equally to, and democratically control, the capital of CoServ.
 The cooperative returns margins (or profits) to Members in the form of Capital Credits.

 - Autonomy and Independence—Cooperatives are independent companies controlled by our Members.
 If we enter into agreements with other organizations (including governments) or raise capital from external sources, we do so on terms that ensure continued democratic control by our Members.

 - Education, Training, and Information—We teach and train our Members, Board Directors, Managers, Employees and the general public.
 Topics include industry issues, conservation, community involvement, safety and more.

-- Cooperation Among Cooperatives—We serve our Members best by strengthening the cooperative movement and working together through structured groups (such as Texas Electric Cooperatives or the National Rural Electric Cooperative Association).
+- Cooperation Among Cooperatives—We serve our Members best by strengthening the cooperative movement and working together through structured groups such as Texas Electric Cooperatives (TEC) and the National Rural Electric Cooperative Association (NRECA).

-- Concern for Community—We live here too and want to see our community prosper.
-That’s why CoServ invests in worthy causes throughout our service area through the CoServ Charitable Foundation and Operation Roundup.
+- Concern for Community—We live in North Texas, too, and want to see our communities prosper.
+That’s why CoServ invests in worthy causes throughout our service area through the CoServ Charitable Foundation.